 Portrait of writer Joe O’Donnell smiling indoors, wearing a black long-sleeve shirt.

-I never wanted to look like the other boys.
+I never wanted to look like other boys.

 ABOUT AGR

 Set in the suburbs of 1980s Massachusetts, Another Generation Ruined follows a boy trapped inside a divorce so vicious it spills into national headlines, leaving him caught between his mother’s wrath and a church eager to condemn.
-As his family implodes, his deepest secret, being gay, feels impossible to survive.
+As his family implodes under surveillance, shame, and control, his deepest secret—being gay—feels not just unspeakable, but dangerous.
+Refuge comes in unlikely forms: a suburban record store, the voice of Tina Turner, and pop music—loud enough to almost drown everything else.
+Against a Gen X backdrop of heavy metal, roller skating, drugs, and estrangement, Another Generation Ruined is a brutally candid and darkly funny memoir about secrecy, survival, and a boy determined to escape the story written for him.

 PHOTO: JAMES WILLS